brannondorsey/midi-rnn/README.md

 pip install requirements.txt
 ```

-If you have CUDA installed and would like to train using your GPU, additionally run:
+If you have CUDA installed and would like to train using your GPU, additionally run (if you don't know what that means, no worries, you can skip this):
 ```bash
 pip install tensorflow-gpu
 ```

 ## Training a Model

 First create a folder of MIDI files that you would like to train your model with.
 I've included ~130 files from the [Lakh MIDI Dataset](http://colinraffel.com/projects/lmd/) inside `data/midi` that you can use to get started.
+Note that is basic RNN learns only from the monophonic tracks in MIDI files and simply ignores tracks that are observed to include polyphony.

-Once you've got a collection of midi files you can train your model with `train.py`.
+Once you've got a collection of MIDI files you can train your model with `train.py`.

 ```bash
 python train.py --data_dir data/midi